EnKrypt/arvind.io/src/pages/posts/the-power-of-two/index.md

 In fact, many civilizations throughout time _did not_ do so, and independently made use of some other base.

-[For example](https://math.stackexchange.com/a/8748), the Babylonians used base 60, the Mayans used base 20, and so on.
+For example, the Babylonians used base 60, the Mayans used base 20, and so on.[^4]

 All that said, now the important point that this has led up to so far is this :